haziyevv/mynotes/pytorch_tutorial.md

 #### AlexNet

 This architecture was the breakthrough in deep learning.
-In 2012 ILSVRC competition, ALEXNET won by a large margin or 15% error where second best model which were not using deep learning has gor 26% error rate.
+In 2012 ILSVRC competition, ALEXNET won by a large margin or 15% error where second best model which were not using deep learning has got 26% error rate.
 The architecture of AlexNet is given below:

 <img title="" src="alexnet.jpg" alt="">